 Cyprus Cruise Vacation: Discover The Sun-Kissed Coastline

-A cruise vacation to Cyprus brings you to the crossroads between east and west, an island that has been the stepping stone of practically every influential civilization in the region.
-From the Neolithic period to the adventurous Phoenicians and the genius of the ancient Greeks, Cyprus is more complicated than first meets the eye but is also endlessly fascinating and delightful to discover.The third-largest island in the eastern Mediterranean, the Republic of Cyprus is an independent country mainly composed of Greek Cypriots in the south and Turkish Cypriots in the north – both communities their rivals occupy their respective territories illegally.But the island’s deep ancient roots make it a mosaic of cultures.
-Its dramatic landscapes, sun-kissed coast and cool Troodos Mountains at the core, Cyprus is studded with hills of vineyards, castles and monasteries that make even the shortest foray something to remember.
-Whilst much of its historical prominence lies in a state of beautiful ruin, others are still in active use today.
+A cruise holiday to Cyprus brings you to the crossroads between east and west, to an island that has been the steppingstone of practically every influential civilization in the region.
+From Neolithic settlers to the adventurous Phoenicians and the genius of the Ancient Greeks, the island’s deep ancient roots make it a mosaic of cultures.
+And as the third largest island in the eastern Mediterranean, Cyprus boasts dramatic landscapes, sun-kissed coasts and the cool Troodos Mountains – not to mention the vineyard-studded hills, castles and monasteries that make even the shortest foray unforgettable.

 A Contrast of Culture